France • Champagne • Reims • Épernay • Côte des Blancs • Montagne de Reims

-Champagne is one of the most famous wine regions in the world.
-Located in north-eastern France, it owes its reputation to a unique terroir, remarkable chalky soils, a demanding cool climate and a historic savoir-faire that gave birth to the most prestigious sparkling wine.
+Champagne is one of the most celebrated wine regions in the world.
+Located in north-eastern France, it owes its prestige to a unique terroir, remarkable chalk soils, a demanding cool climate and a historic savoir-faire that gave birth to the greatest of sparkling wines.

 Buying Champagne is not only about choosing a bottle for celebration.
-It also means discovering an exceptional wine region shaped by its villages, crus, grape varieties, great houses and growers.
-From the Montagne de Reims to the Côte des Blancs, from the Vallée de la Marne to the Côte des Bar, each sector brings its own identity to the cuvées.
+It is also about discovering an exceptional wine region, shaped by its villages, crus, grape varieties, great houses and growers.
+From the Montagne de Reims to the Côte des Blancs, from the Vallée de la Marne to the Côte des Bar, each sector brings a distinctive identity to the wines.

-Champagne is defined by the balance between freshness, tension, finesse and complexity.
-Its wines are born from a cool terroir, chalk-rich soils, precise grape blending and long cellar ageing.
-This combination gives Champagne its elegance, brightness, ageing potential and unique place among the world’s great wines.
+Champagne is defined by a balance of freshness, tension, finesse and complexity.
+Its wines are born from a cool terroir, chalk-rich soils, precise blending of grape varieties and long ageing in the cellar.
+This combination gives Champagne its elegance, brightness, ageing capacity and unique place in the world of fine wine.

 Champagne, a unique terroir

-The Champagne vineyard is shaped by a cool and sometimes challenging climate, which encourages slow grape ripening.
-This natural freshness helps preserve high acidity, essential for balance, precision and the ageing potential of great Champagnes.
+The Champagne vineyard is shaped by a cool, sometimes challenging climate that favours slow grape ripening.
+This natural freshness preserves high acidity, essential to the balance, precision and ageing potential of great Champagnes.

-Chalky soils also play a key role.
-They retain water, regulate humidity and provide the roots with an environment that encourages mineral finesse.
-This emblematic chalk contributes to the tension, elegance and aromatic depth of the cuvées.
+Chalk soils also play a central role.
+They retain water, regulate humidity and encourage a highly distinctive mineral expression.
+This emblematic chalk contributes to the tension, elegance and aromatic depth of the region’s finest cuvées.

-The greatest Champagnes are born from a precise dialogue between grape varieties, chalky soils, a cool northern climate and the savoir-faire of both houses and growers.
-Each sub-region brings its own identity, from the power of Pinot Noir in the Montagne de Reims to the mineral purity of Chardonnay in the Côte des Blancs.
+The greatest Champagnes are born from the dialogue between grape varieties, chalk soils, a cool northern climate and the expertise of both houses and growers.
+Each sub-region brings its own identity, from the Pinot Noir power of the Montagne de Reims to the mineral purity of Chardonnay in the Côte des Blancs.

-Montagne de Reims: renowned for powerful and structured Pinot Noir-dominant Champagnes, with emblematic villages such as Verzenay, Verzy, Bouzy, Ambonnay and Mailly-Champagne.
-This area is associated with depth, vinosity and ageing potential.
+Montagne de Reims: renowned for powerful, structured Champagnes dominated by Pinot Noir, with emblematic villages such as Verzenay, Verzy, Bouzy, Ambonnay and Mailly-Champagne.

-Vallée de la Marne: the historic heartland of Pinot Meunier, producing generous, fruity and expressive Champagnes, often marked by a round texture and an approachable profile.
+Vallée de la Marne: the historic heartland of Pinot Meunier, producing generous, fruity and expressive Champagnes, often marked by a rounder texture.

-Côte des Blancs: the kingdom of Chardonnay, home to Avize, Cramant, Le Mesnil-sur-Oger and Chouilly.
-It produces elegant, mineral and precise Champagnes, especially sought after by lovers of Blanc de Blancs Champagne.
+Côte des Blancs: the kingdom of Chardonnay, home to Avize, Cramant, Le Mesnil-sur-Oger and Chouilly, villages sought after for elegant, mineral and precise Champagnes.

-Côte des Bar: located in the south of Champagne, close to Burgundy, this area is known for expressive Pinot Noir-dominant wines, with fruit intensity, character and a strong terroir identity.
+Côte des Bar: located in the southern part of Champagne, close to Burgundy, it is known for expressive Pinot Noir-based wines, fruit intensity and a strong terroir identity.

 The grape varieties of Champagne